jrcain-usgs/asc-public-docs/docs/concepts/missions/kplo/shadowcam-photometric-angles.md

     EndGroup
     ```

 Set `localincidence` and `localemission` to true if using your own DEM.
 (The non-local versions will just use general values from the ellipsoid.)
-It creates a band (an array with a measurement at each pixel) for each specified item.
+It creates a band for each specified item.
 In this example, it makes a band for local incedence angles, and a band for local emission angles:

 ```sh
 phocube from=M076035652SC.crop.cub to=M076035652SC.angles.cub \